-How to make a simple garage self?
-In this post you’ll learn how to make an easy heavy duty DIY garage shelf for your home.
+How to make a simple garage DIY shelf?
+In this post, you’ll learn how to make an easy heavy-duty DIY garage shelf for your home.

 For our 20th anniversary we bought a small condo in the mountains in the town we were married.
 It came with a small single car garage and we needed to build a shelf to help with storage.
 This is an extra deep & heavy duty shelf.
 You can build one or more with this concept and personalize your garage to suit your needs and space.